 Background and activities

 Yu Wang is senior researcher at department of Architecture and Planning, NTNU Norwegian University of Science and Technology.
 His research is focusing on the fast urbanization and its impacts on urban inhabitants, heritage conservation and urban resilience.
 He also holds a part-time position at international affairs division at rector’s office for NTNU-China cooperation.
+Since 2021, he has been appointed as deputy head of the department for research.

 In recent years he participated several projects which are in link to China.
 He is project coordinator assistant to UTFORSK_Sustianable Energy in Cities, project manager of INTPART_Sino-Norwegian Partnership on Sustainable Energy, Horizon 2020_URBAN-EU-CHINA (EU-China Innovation Platform on Sustainable Urbanization), UTFORSK_iSTAR and Horizon 2020_Trans-URBAN-EU-CHINA.